 The holidays are right around the corner and children are already eager to receive presents.
-Toys, clothes, and games are fun to unwrap, but sometimes books are overlooked!
-Don’t let books be forgotten this holiday season.
+Don’t let books be forgotten this holiday season!
 Books are a magical present to gift to children.

 2019 is well underway and now that we’ve hit February there’s a lot going on!
 As always, we believe the best way to commemorate an occasion is with a good book.
 Ready, set, read!

 The holiday season is upon us again!
 Time for decorations, hot cocoa, family, and all of the many other good things associated with this magical time of year.
 Speaking of good things, nothing gets us more in the holiday spirit than a good book and some giggles.
 In honor of the holiday season, Red Apple Reading has compiled a list of 10 Christmas books that are sure to tickle your little one’s funny bone.
 Check these out!